Amie Batalibasi is an Australian Solomon Islander writer, director and producer based in Melbourne, Australia.

 Amie has produced over 20 short films with first time filmmakers from diverse backgrounds through her community film projects.

 Earlier this year, Amie participated in Maoriland Film Festival’s Native Slam project with an international team of three Indigenous filmmakers, supported by the New Zealand Film Commission.
-Most recently, she directed an episode of the upcoming Melbourne based comedy web series FRESH!.
+Most recently, she directed an episode of the upcoming Melbourne based comedy web series FRESH! and a number of improv short films now in post production.

 Amie graduated with honours from Melbourne University Victorian College of the Arts (VCA) in a Master of Film and TV (Narrative) in 2015 and a Graduate Diploma of Film and TV (Documentary) in 2007.
 In 2004 she received the graduating medal for a Bachelor of Photography (Art Practice) from Griffith University Queensland College of Arts.

 In all of her work, Amie is passionate about creating social change through storytelling and film.